|

 Abstract

-Immunohistochemistry and reverse-phase high-performance liquid chromatography analysis of oral mucosal epithelium
+high-performance liquid chromatography analysis of oral mucosal epithelium

 Virchows Archiv